tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/servicefabric/sfclient-api-getservicetypeinfobyname.md

 # Get Service Type Info By Name
 Gets the information about a specific service type that is supported by a provisioned application type in a Service Fabric cluster.

 Gets the information about a specific service type that is supported by a provisioned application type in a Service Fabric cluster.
 The provided application type must exist.
 Otherwise, a 404 status is returned.
-A 204 response is returned if the specificed service type is not found in the cluster.
+A 204 response is returned if the specified service type is not found in the cluster.

 ## Request
 | Method | Request URI |